 With that in mind, here are ten sure-fire ways to perfect the art of being a jerk online:

 1. Move from arguing the substance of a disagreement to attacking the person with whom you disagree.
-(This is called an ad hominem argument.
-Attack the messenger while you disagree with their message.
-People often do this when they can’t win an argument.)
+This is called an ad hominem argument.
+Attack the messenger when you disagree with their message.
+People often do this when they can’t win an argument.

 2. Assume what other people think and believe rather than asking them directly.
 And state your assumption about what they think and believe as though it were gospel fact to others.
-(Did I say without asking the person whose name you’re dropping directly about what he/she believes or thinks?
-I’m always amazed when Christians do this.)
+Too many Christian assume what other people believe without actually going to them and asking.
+I’m always amazed when Christians do this.

-3. Say things to your fellow sistas and bruthas in Christ that you would never have the gall to say to their faces.
-(In other words, play the part of a gutless wonder and a spineless coward.)
+3. Write things to or about your fellow sistas and bruthas in Christ that you would never have the gall to say to their faces.
+In other words, play the part of a gutless wonder and a spineless coward.